exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 dataset in Industrial Challenge at the [15th International Symposium on Intelligent Data Analysis (IDA)](https://ida2016.blogs.dsv.su.se/) in 2016.

 The dataset consists of data collected from heavy Scania trucks in everyday usage.
-The dataset includes two different class accroding to Air Pressure system (APS): (1) The positive class consists of component failures for a specific component of the APS system.
+The dataset includes two different classes accroding to Air Pressure system (APS): (1) The positive class consists of component failures for a specific component of the APS system.
 (2) The negative class consists of trucks with failures for components not related to the APS.

 In this use case,  it is proposed to develop a predictive machine learning model using our SageMaker-Extension to classify failures according to whether they are related to APS, or not.